-When you make a choice to renew and preserve your wood surfaces with N-Hance instead of replacing them, you can feel good knowing that you are choosing a path of conservation – saving trees, fossil fuels and a reduction in greenhouse gases.
+When you choose to refinish and preserve your wood surfaces with N-Hance instead of replacing them, you can feel good knowing that you are choosing a path of conservation – saving trees, fossil fuels, and a reduction in greenhouse gases.

 Why is dust-free air important?